Rising Thunder/System

 Because projectiles can be KA cancelled on whiff, this can be used to set up mixups as well.

-Power hits a certain moves that have a minimum scaling of 33% as opposed to the usual 15%-20%.
+Power hits are certain moves that have a minimum scaling of 33% as opposed to the usual 15%-20%.

 Backslide